davoodharun/terragrunt-scaffolder/README.md

 Terragrunt-scaffolder (tgs) helps you create and manage infrastructure-as-code projects using Terraform and Terragrunt.
 It generates a consistent directory structure, configuration files, and naming conventions based on your project specifications.

+For a detailed understanding of how the tool works:
+- [Generation Process Documentation](GENERATION_PROCESS.md) - Learn about the complete generation process and code flow
+- [Provider Schema Documentation](PROVIDER_SCHEMA.md) - Understand how the tool interacts with the Azure provider schema

 > **Note**: Currently, this tool only supports Azure cloud provider.
 Support for other cloud providers may be added in future releases.

 > **Important**: Before starting, ensure you have an Azure Storage Account created in your subscription.
 This storage account will be used to store Terraform state files.
 The storage account should be in a resource group that follows your organization's naming conventions.